What is the Quasi-Zenith Satellite System (QZSS)?

 Increasing the number of QZS to improve positioning errors

 To improve multipath errors (caused by reflection off buildings and other objects) and satellite constellation errors, it is necessary to increase the number of satellites used for positioning.
 However, there is not a sufficient number of GPS satellites to perform high-precision positioning with these satellites alone.
 And because GPS satellites are operated by the United States, the number cannot be increased.
 Therefore, positioning errors will be improved by increasing the number of QZS that are compatible with GPS.

-It is said that eight or more visible satellites are ideal for carrying out stable, highly precise positioning.
-QZSS will become a four-satellite constellation from 2018.
-Together with GPS, a total of eight or more positioning satellites will cover most of Japan's territory.
-In this way, it will become possible to carry out stable positioning with eight or more satellites, except in mountainous regions and urban areas where fields of vision are obstructed by buildings, trees, or other objects.
+It is said that more visible satellites are ideal for carrying out stable, highly precise positioning.
+QZSS will become a four-satellite constellation from 2018, increasing the number of visible satellites together with GPS.
+This will enable stable positioning even in urban or mountainous areas where fields of vision are obstructed by buildings, trees, or other objects.